Your Definitive Guide to Boat Safety Equipment

 Boat Safety Equipment You Need on Board

-This should be your first concern when it comes to safety gear.
-You are required to have one personal floatation device on board for every single passenger on the vessel.
+You are legally required to have one personal floatation device (PFD)/life jacket on board for every passenger on the vessel.
 These personal flotation devices must be approved by the United States Coast Guard.
-Any Coast Guard approved device will make it clear that it is approved.
-Approved types include type I, II or III PFDs.
-The life jackets need to be in good condition.
-Everyone should know how to put it on and it should fit properly.
+Any Coast Guard approved device will make it clear that it is approved somewhere on a label.

 If your boat exceeds 16 feet in length, you also need a throwable flotation device.
 All crew and passengers should know where it is.
 This can be used in a man overboard situation.